Stoneham Reads brings people together to discuss a common book to inspire thoughtful conversations, build connections and strengthen our community.

 In addition to the main book selection each year, Stoneham Reads selects companion books for younger readers and English language learners so that everyone can participate in the annual program.

 As part of the inaugural Stoneham Reads year, the Stoneham CDC, with generous support from local nonprofit organizations, local foundations, businesses, community groups and individuals, offered training in Facilitating Conversations across Race and Intersectionality to Stoneham Reads Facilitators and to representatives from Stoneham organizations and businesses to build capacity within Stoneham among residents, organizations and businesses for ongoing conversations about race in our community.
-See the our full Sponsor & Partner list Here.
+See the 2021 Sponsors and Partners list here.